- Contact Us

 Diversity isn’t simply a trendy word used to market the city of Denver.
 Here, diverse people, events, art, music and culinary delights come together in an environment known for its unparalleled beauty.
 People from all walks of life are attracted to the city’s rich cultural offerings, its abundant sunshine* and year-round recreational opportunities.
 Views of the Rockies from Denver stretch more than 120 miles and include nearly 200 named peaks.

 Public transportation is widely used in Denver, and we are immensely proud of our extensive, nationally recognized light rail and bus system.
-With today’s gas prices at an all time high, many Denverites choose to take advantage of RTD (the bus line) and Light Rail for their transportation needs.
-The Southeast corridor, which stops just blocks from the law school, opened in spring 2007, making it easy for DU students to get to class from virtually anywhere in the metro area.
-Scooters are also very popular in the Denver—even our very own Mayor Hickenlooper drives one!
+With today’s high gas prices, many Denverites choose to take advantage of RTD (the bus line) and Light Rail for their transportation needs.
+The Southeast corridor, which stops just blocks from the law school, makes it easy for DU students to get to class from virtually anywhere in the metro area.
+Scooters are also very popular in the Denver—even our very own Governor Hickenlooper drives one!

 Hungry?
 Name your craving.
 Thai, Vietnamese, Ethiopian, Cajun, Chinese, BBQ, New American, Cuban, Mexican, fusion…Denver is known for its wide array of culinary choices and its burgeoning restaurant scene.
 Check out www.denver.org/dining-nightlife for a comprehensive digest of Denver’s finest restaurants, cafes, bistros and brewpubs.